 Does that mean that the non-note taker is less interested and less accurate or just has a better memory?
-Do we now as interviewers need to be careful of bias here?
+Do we now as interviewers need to be careful of yet another bias here?

 Kimberly Fortsun, social justice advocate made an excellent point about different communication styles. ” Think we need to encourage note-taking because normalizing candidates who don’t make eye contact or who need to take notes for their way of working will increase hiring neurodiverse candidates.”

 That is something I will definitely factor in going forward and to establish if the person feels more comfortable taking notes.
 Someone also raised some points off line, after the thread was closed, that the whole process raise issues around diversity specifically physical ability.
 Visually impaired or hard of hearing, or some sort of manual impairment may also struggle has given me pause for thought.
 Someone on the autistic spectrum who may have a problem with eye contact will also find that a challenge.